 Our Lady Help of Christians Catholic Church, a frame building, was built in 1904-1905.
-Antonino never grew much, but a school was built in 1939 and maintaining its parish congregation, a new brick church was built in 1951-52.
+Antonino never grew much, but a school was built in 1939 and maintained its parish congregation.
+A new brick church was built in 1951-52.
 Though Antonino is still called home to a few people, its post office closed its doors forever on February 6, 1884.
 The church still serves parishioners today.

 Antonino is located about eight miles southwest of Hays.